'In celebration of James Hagler'

 One of our best

-The special person of this week is Betty Reindeez one of the terrific VABI, Venice Area Beautification, Inc. volunteers.
+The special person of this week is Betty Reindeez, one of the terrific Venice Area Beautification, Inc. volunteers.
 Betty is in charge of keeping the kaleidoscope garden colorful and healthy.

 “Sometimes they just don’t do well together,” she says.